Skip to Content

 25 FUN Things to do on the Coromandel Peninsula, New Zealand

 The Coromandel Peninsula is easily one of the most beautiful destinations in all of New Zealand.
-Home to white-sand beaches, dense native forest, and scenic mountain ranges – it’s no wonder this is one of the most popular vacation spots in New Zealand for both kiwis and overseas visitors.
+Home to white-sand beaches, dense native forest, and scenic mountain ranges – it’s no wonder this is one of the most popular vacation spots on the North Island for both Kiwis and overseas visitors.

 In this blog, I detail everything you need to know about the Coromandel Peninsula, as well as list 25 awesome things to do in this stunning part of New Zealand.